uchicago-cs/cmsc22000/website/hw/hw8.rst

 [10 points]

 Now that we've seen how to specify a custom container, let's try using it in our CI workflow.
+Please note that you don't need to complete this task on the CS VM.
+You can follow all the necessary steps while logged into a CS machine.

-Update your ``.github/workflows/build-and-test.yml`` file so it will contain the following::
+Update the ``.github/workflows/build-and-test.yml`` file in your repository so it will contain the following::

     name: Build and Test Redis program